dy5topian/dystopian-blog/src/content/posts/HTB-chall/pwn/you_know_0xDiablos/You_know_0xDiablos.md

 ```
 but it looks like we've dodged the main code to output the flag , the main reason maybe the fact that we haven't supplied any parameteres in order to enter the IF checks blocks of code .

-no how can we do that??
+now how can we do that??

 In many calling conventions arguments are pushed onto the stack in reverse order.
 This means the last argument is pushed first, and the first argument is pushed last.
 and upon the start of a function call a stack frame is created and is represented this way :